On the validity of the guiding-center approximation in a magnetic dipole field: Phase-space Lagrangian Dynamics

-Figures \ref{fig:rho_lambda_psi}-\ref{fig:phi} show the numerical solutions of the equations of motion \eqref{eq:rho_dot}-\eqref{eq:phi_dot} over one bounce-motion (normalized) period $T_{\rm b} \simeq 2.5$, with initial conditions $(\ov{r}_{0}, \lambda_{0}, \varphi_{0}) = (1,0,0)$ and $(\ov{r}^{\prime}, \lambda_{0}^{\prime}, \varphi_{0}^{\prime}) = (0,1,1)$, so that a particle orbit begins on the equatorial plane.
+so that a particle orbit begins on the equatorial plane.
 These figures show the fast gyromotion oscillations and the slow bounce-motion modulation, as a particle oscillates between latitude values $-\lambda_{\rm b} \leq \lambda \leq \lambda_{\rm b}$, as can be seen in the center frame of Fig.~\ref{fig:rho_lambda_psi}.
 We note that because of finite-gyroradius effects, a charged particle does not move on a constant-$\psi$ surface (right frame of Fig.~\ref{fig:rho_lambda_psi}) and its departure is described by the gyroradius vector